sanagama/vscode-mssql/README.md

         },
         {
             // connection 2
             // Password is not present.
-You are prompted for a password when you choose this connection from the picklist.
+You are prompted for a password when you choose this connection.
             // Database is not present.
 Default depends on server configuration, typically 'master'.
             "server": "mytestserver2.database.windows.net",
             "user": "sanagama"